Skip to content

 -H 'api-key: my-api-key'

 • Too many or too few trees. footprint_size and min_height control detection sensitivity: a smaller footprint finds more (and more spurious) treetops; a higher min_height drops understory.
 Tune them to your stand, or switch to vwf for height-varying crowns.
+See How tree detection from a CHM works for the trade-offs.

 • Creating the inventory before the CHM grid is completed. tree/chm reads the grid’s data; poll step 1 to completed first.